cincospenguinos/TVM/README.md

 - [ ] Read a TVM binary file and executes it
 - [ ] Auto expands memory when attempting to access a valid location
 	* If it's past the length of memory, then we can expand it.
 It would be a nice quality of life feature
+- [ ] Do we want to allow the program counter to be a read-only register by programmers?
+It'd be a nice quality of life thing (`out pc` could act like a print statement)

 ## TVA